heig-vd-dai-course/heig-vd-dai-course/01-introduction-and-course-organization/README.md

 The HEIG-VD recommends Windows for your studies.
 This is mostly because other departments heavily use Windows-only products.
 From my experience, developing on Windows can be more difficult than Linux or macOS.

 Linux and macOS are much more supported in the software development world.
 If you can, I recommend you to try a Linux distribution (Ubuntu, Fedora or Debian) for this course, either baremetal or in Windows Subsystem Linux (WSL).
 It will be useful in your future to have a bit of experience with it as well.

+## _"I'm a embedded/network/security/data science student, why do I have this course?"_

+Network communication is everywhere.
+You will need to communicate with other devices, servers, etc. They communicate between them as well.
+This course will give you the necessary knowledge to do so.

+It is the basis of any communication between devices.
+You will need to know how to do it and how it works, even if you are not a software engineer.

 ## Questions